marccanby/linguiphyr/paper/paper.md

 will still support the grouping if the removal of the edge separating the clade from all other languages would produce a less parsimonious tree.
 This can be examined in the "Analysis" page.

-An example usage of the "Data Upload" page is shown in \autoref{fig:figure1}; here one can see the screened dataset of @ringe2002indo uploaded.
+An example usage of the "Data Upload" page is shown in \autoref{fig:figure1}; it depicts the screened dataset of @ringe2002indo.

 !["Data Upload" page of LinguiPhyR.\label{fig:figure1}](figure1.png)

 ## Tree Search

-On the second page of the app, the user can conduct a search for the optimal tree(s) given the dataset.
+On the second page of the app (shown in \autoref{fig:figure2}), the user can conduct a search for the optimal tree(s) given the dataset.
 We use PAUP\* [@swofford2002phylogenetic] to perform tree search, a well-established package in the biological community for running parsimony and other phylogenetic analyses.
 The user may specify various optimization criteria in the app without having to write configuration files by hand, which is a big barrier to entry for many linguists.
 Nonetheless, users may download these configuration files from the app and modify them as needed.

-\autoref{fig:figure2} demonstrates tree search using PAUP\*.

 !["Tree Search" page of LinguiPhyR.\label{fig:figure2}](figure2.png)